-So in order to determine whether Mr and Mrs W have been the victims of a scam as defined in the CRM code I need to consider whether the purpose they intended for the payment was legitimate, whether the purposes they and the commercial lending company intended were broadly aligned and then, if they weren't, whether this was the result of dishonest deception on the part of the company.
+So in order to determine whether Mr and Mrs W have been the victims of a scam as defined in the CRM code I need to consider whether the purpose they intended for the payments was legitimate, whether the purposes they and the energy company intended were broadly aligned and then, if they weren't, whether this was the result of dishonest deception on the part of the company.

-From what I've seen and what they've told us, I'm satisfied Mr and Mrs W made the payment here with the intention of investing with the commercial lending company.
-They thought their funds would be used to fund lending the company was carrying out, and that they would receive returns on their investment.
+From what I've seen and what they've told us, I'm satisfied Mr and Mrs W made the payments here with the intention of investing with the energy company.
+They thought their funds would be used to fund projects the company was carrying out, and that they would receive returns on their investment.
 And I haven't seen anything to suggest that Mr and Mrs W didn't think this was legitimate.

-But I'm not satisfied the evidence I've seen shows that the commercial lending company intended a different purpose for the payment, or that Mr and Mrs W's and the company's purposes for the payment weren't broadly aligned.
+But I'm not satisfied the evidence I've seen shows that the energy company intended a different purpose for the payments, or that Mr and Mrs W's and the company's purposes for the payments weren't broadly aligned.

-The commercial lending company had been recorded on the government's register of limited companies and filed accounts for a number of years before the payment Mr and Mrs W made.
-And it continued to be registered and file accounts after the payment Mr and Mrs W made, until an administrator was appointed in 2022.
+The energy company had been recorded on the government's register of limited companies for some time before the payments Mr and Mrs W made.
+And it continued to be registered and filed accounts for a number of years after the payments Mr and Mrs W made, until a liquidator was appointed in 2024.
 But I wouldn't necessarily expect a scam company to be registered and file accounts in this way and for so long.